Did you know that yoga not only helps you relax and unwind, but that practicing yoga will boost your productivity?

 So, is it possible to boost your productivity with yoga?
 Yes.
 Here’s how.

 Yoga, especially yoga meditation, stimulates the prefrontal lobes of your brain.
-This is where higher thinking and critical decision-making occurs.
+This is where higher thinking and critical decision-making occur.
 Having more grey matter (brain cells) in this important area of the brain is sure to help boost productivity.
-This area of the brain is also where the “feel good” hormones, like dopamine are released.
+Moreover, this area of the brain is also where the “feel good” hormones, like dopamine, is released.

 So, a brain on yoga is a happy brain!
 And a happy brain is a productive one.

 10 Ways Practicing Yoga Will Boost Your Productivity

 Practicing yoga isn’t complicated at all.
 During yoga, if you like the sound of silence that can calm your mind.
 Some people like to play a little faint tantric music or the sounds of the ocean.
 While some others like to enhance their yoga exercises by chanting a Mantra like “Om.”

 Ideally, you decide how much time you want to spend doing yoga and you can try chanting a mantra and then alternate the next time to pure silence.
 By practicing yoga, here are ten aspects of your health that can greatly improve:

 - Higher thinking